csc-training/hip-programming/docs/03-streams.md

 # What is a stream?

 * A sequence of operations that execute in order on the GPU
-* Operations in different streams may run concurrently if sufficient resources are available
+* Operations in different streams may run concurrently

 <small>
 <div class="column">